Fri3dCamp/communicator_2024/README.md

 ## Communicator 2024 (EN)
 This repository contains the hardware design and production files for the [Fri3d Camp](https://fri3d.be/en/) 2024 Communicator add-on.

+&nbsp;<br>
 # Programming the LANA Module
 To program the small [LANA](https://phyx.be/LANA_TNY/) module on your `communicator`, you can use either [Embeetle IDE](https://embeetle.com/) or [Mounriver Studio](http://www.mounriver.com/).

-&nbsp;<br>
-# Embeetle IDE
 Embeetle is an IDE of Belgian make.
 The LANA can be programmed directly via the USB-C connector but also with the [WCH-Link debugger](https://www.wch-ic.com/products/WCH-Link.html), which gives extra debugging options. <a href="https://embeetle.com/#supported-hardware/wch/boards/lana-tny-01">Click here</a> For the complete documentation on how to program the LANA module in Embeetle.
 The steps below show how to get started quickly to program your LANA module via its USB-C port.

 &nbsp;<br>
 ## STEP 1: Download Embeetle IDE